Could the AKiTiO Node be the best external GPU enclosure of 2020?

 Well, the culprit happens to be Thunderbolt.

-Not only is it relatively new technology and, as such, expensive to manufacture, but Intel also requires any company that uses it to pay a hefty licensing fee.
+Not only is it relatively new technology and, as such, expensive to produce, but Intel also requires any company that uses it to pay a hefty licensing fee.
 As a result, we see the three-digit price tag that is before us today.
 And that isn’t even counting the GPU, in this day and age of over-inflated GPU prices.

 Should You Buy It?

-Suffice it to say, external GPU enclosures are a niche product.
+It’s sufficient to say, external GPU enclosures are a niche product.
 They appeal to a specific group of people: those who do not own desktop PCs nor gaming-worthy laptops but still want the opportunity to play games on the machine that they do have.

 But the unfortunate truth is, we just don’t find the Akitio Node (nor most other eGPU enclosures right now) to be worth the money.